plone/documentation/manage/upgrading/version_specific_migration/upgrade_to_python3.rst

    please have a look at the following resources:

    * https://github.com/plone/Products.CMFPlone/issues/2525

    * documentation on setting up an environment to test the migration: https://github.com/frisi/coredev52multipy/tree/zodbupdate

+Plone 5.2 can be ran on Python 2 and Python 3.
+To use Python 3 you need to `migrate your database <Database Migration>`_ first.